New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance: Future Research

 \section{Future Research}

 The emergence of Decentralized Autonomous Organizations (DAOs) marks a pivotal shift in the governance of digital assets.
-DAOs, operating without centralized control, face significant challenges from sybil attacks, where one entity creates many identities to gain disproportionate influence.
+DAOs, operating without centralized control, face significant challenges from Sybil attacks, where one entity creates many identities to gain disproportionate influence.
 Building on Ostrom’s principles for managing commons, we recognize that leniency might not directly apply in the digital realm due to the anonymous nature of offenders.
-Consequently, once armed with effective tools to identify sybils, DAOs would still need to experimentally discover governance protocols to mitigate sybil threats at scale.
+Consequently, once armed with effective tools to identify Sybils, DAOs would still need to experimentally discover governance protocols to mitigate Sybil threats at scale.
 Penalties must be carefully calibrated to deter malicious behaviour without stifling the collaborative ethos that underpins DAOs.

-To improve and further validate our inductive method of sybil identification we need benchmarks from other online communities.
+To improve and further validate our inductive method of Sybil identification we need benchmarks from other online communities.
 Moreover, more sophisticated and further development of machine learning features would enhance the method.
-Finally, forensics approaches might enhance the method by walking from the voting graph to the origin coin’s network graph, a form of ‘following the money’ that traces the coin to its origin.
+Finally, despite the challenges required to `follow the money,' using this direct method to identify Sybil chains is the most reliable signal we have, and if conducted at scale the method would provide an invaluable graph signal for additional supervised learning.

+We could also use the trained embeddings to generatively produce voting samples, which can be stimulated with varying Sybil signals.
+By generating a sampled voting signal, we can create an accurate simulation to reflect the temporal dynamics and evolution of online communities.
+The insight for simulation is that by generating samples from high dimensional embeddings we can represent specific voting behaviours.
+Further, the introduction of Sybil signals reveals potential sources of resource congestion and over-extraction.

 In addition to refining current methods, it is worth exploring other deep learning techniques.
-To adapt the method for detecting voting spam, we could instead detect anomalies within the node embeddings.
-Thus, instead of identifying similar nodes, this approach searches for outliers that could indicate spam activity.
-In coin voting contexts, where the integrity of each vote is tied to a digital token, distinguishing between voting anomalies (spam) and similarities (sybils) is critical for safeguarding the democratic processes within DAOs.
+To adapt the method for detecting voting spam, we could instead detect anomalies within the embeddings.
+Instead of identifying similar nodes, searching for outliers might indicate spam activity (perhaps this might be exploited using transfer learning).
+Or, since the GCNN trains an embeddings model, generative tasks like link prediction or more complex temporal-economic simulation might be possible.